medialab/gazouilloire/README.md

     # Export a csv of all tweets having a specific word in their text:
     gazouilloire export medialab

-    # To export a csv of all tweets having one of many specific words in their text:
+    # Export a csv of all tweets having one of many specific words in their text:
     gazouilloire export medialab digitalhumanities datajournalism '#python'

-    # To export a csv of all tweets matching a specific Elasticsearch term query, for instance by user_name:
+    # Export all tweets matching a specific Elasticsearch term query, for instance by user_name:
     gazouilloire export "{'user_screen_name': 'medialab_ScPo'}"
     ```